St Antony’s in the 1980s

 I took this photo in June 1987, at the end of Raymond Carr’s tenure as warden (between Fox hunting – 2nd ed. – and retirement, so to speak) and at the end of my stay as a Visiting Fellow.
 It shows him and Sara enjoying an apéritif in the Buttery before a private dinner with friends and companions as well as the new chancellor Roy Jenkins.

 Raymond Carr invited me too because he felt a bit guilty; he wanted to make amends.
 As usual, as a so-called Volkswagen Professor, I was supposed to stay at the European Studies Centre.
-But when I arrived in Oxford, he had alrady taken the apartment in question for himself, and I was forced to find private accommodations outside St Antony’s.
+But when I arrived in Oxford, he had already taken the apartment in question for himself, and I was forced to find private accommodations outside St Antony’s.

 ‘You Scobberlotchers!’